Generalizable LLM Learning of Graph Synthetic Data with Post-training Alignment: Results

 \subsection{Real-World Tasks}

-Real-world evaluations reveal a helpful but mixed picture: Out of the 8 dataset settings, 3 of them exhibit consistent and statistically significant improvements, and 5 where at least one RL setting is significant.
-While RL on average achieve positive gains of 13.6\%, it still fails to improve on certain settings or tasks.
-The impact of RL is task-dependent, with benefits most pronounced in problems closer to synthetic tasks such as planning and verification tasks, and some binary answer tasks, but limited improvements or even detrimental effects are observed in certain multi-hop and commonsense reasoning benchmarks.
+Real-world evaluations reveal a helpful but mixed picture: Out of the 8 dataset settings, 3 of them exhibit consistent and statistically significant improvements, and 5 where at least one alignment setting is significant.
+While post-training alignment on average achieve positive gains of 13.6\%, it still fails to improve on certain settings or tasks.
+The impact of post-training alignment is task-dependent, with benefits most pronounced in problems closer to synthetic tasks such as planning and verification tasks, and some binary answer tasks, but limited improvements or even detrimental effects are observed in certain multi-hop and commonsense reasoning benchmarks.
 Results are shown in Table \ref{tab:synthetic-on-real-result}.